clotildecantini/exact_cfc/ltc_exact_solution/README.md

 ```bash
 python3 ode_solver_script.py 10
 ```
-To run the experiment you need to download the data provided by Hasani on the associated repository :
+To run the experiment you need to download the data provided by Hasani on the associated repository.
+Download `figure_1_experiments/figure_1_data.mat` from the following link and rename it `hasani_data.mat`:

 [https://github.com/raminmh/CfC]